Fairness in Information Access Systems: Directions for Future Research

 \begin{itemize} \item \textit{Extending the concepts and methods of fair information access research to additional domains, applications, problem framings, and axes of fairness concerns.} Due to the specific and distinct ways in which social biases and discrimination manifest \citep{Selbst2019-hf}, we cannot assume that findings on one bias translate to another (e.g. findings on race may not apply to ethnicity or geographic location), or that findings on a particular bias in one application will translate (e.g. ethnic bias may manifest differently in recommendation vs. NLP classification tasks).
 Over time, generalizable principles may be discovered and give rise to theories that enable the prediction of particular biases and their manifestations, but at the present time we need to study a wide range of biases and applications to build the knowledge from which such principles may be derived.

 \item \textit{Deeper study of the development and evolution of biases over time.} Most work --- with the exception of fair policy learning and a handful of other studies --- focuses on one-shot batch evaluation of information access systems and their fairness.
 However, system behavior is dynamic over time as the system processes information requests, produces results, users respond to them, and the system learns from their feedback.
-This dynamicism means that an initially fair system may become unfair over time of users respond to it in a biased or discriminatory fashion, or that it may move towards a more fair state if users respond well to recommendations that increase overall fairness.
+This dynamicism means that an initially fair system may become unfair over time if users respond to it in a biased or discriminatory fashion, or that it may move towards a more fair state if users respond well to recommendations that increase overall fairness.
+Tools such as T-RECS \citet{Lucherini2021-kz} may be valuable for such research.

 \item \textit{Define and study further fairness concerns beyond consumer and provider fairness.} We have identified subject fairness as one additional type of concern here, but we doubt it is the only additional stakeholder whose equity concerns should be considered.